ELGarulli/code_exercise/README.md

 ### Made up context

 Let's suppose you have a bit of a weird device, it measures both humidity and temperature at the same time.
-To distinguish between one type of data and the other, the sensor will return odd values if it's humidity and even if it's temperature.
+The even values the sensor returns refer to temperature, while the odd values refer to humidity (the sensor adapts the values so that all the temperature's values are even, and all the humidity's are odd).
 You are interested only in the temperature values (i.e., the even values), and you want to understand the total magnitude of fluctuations over the period the sensor was active.

 The sensor returns a list of values, the temperature values are expressed in Celsius.